CenturyLinkCloud/PublicKB/Servers/centurylink-cloud-guide-to-access-object-storage-as-a-filesystem-using-s3fs.md

 ### Support
-* For issues related to deploying s3fs, accessing the deployed software, please visit the [s3fs Website](//github.com/s3fs-fuse/s3fs-fuse)
+* For issues related to deploying s3fs or accessing the deployed software, please visit the [s3fs Website](//github.com/s3fs-fuse/s3fs-fuse)
-* For issues related to cloud infrastructure (VM's, network, etc), or is you experience a problem deploying any Blueprint or Script Package, please open a CenturyLink Cloud Support ticket by emailing [help@ctl.io](mailto:help@ctl.io) or [through the CenturyLink Cloud Support website](//t3n.zendesk.com/tickets/new).
+* For issues related to cloud infrastructure (VM's, network, etc), or if you experience a problem deploying any Blueprint or Script Package, please open a CenturyLink Cloud Support ticket by emailing [help@ctl.io](mailto:help@ctl.io) or [through the CenturyLink Cloud Support website](//t3n.zendesk.com/tickets/new).